Team GB medal table from Tokyo Olympics

 Day four, Tom Dean, men’s 200 metres freestyle

-Day three, Adam Peaty, men’s 100m breaststroke
+Day three, Adam Peaty, men’s 100 metres breaststroke

 Day three, Tom Pidcock, men’s mountain bike race

-Day three, Tom Daley &; Matty Lee, men’s 10 metres platform diving
+Day three, Tom Daley and Matty Lee, men’s 10 metres platform diving

 Silver